-At 31st March 2015 the Council held an Insurance provision of £5.808m.
-This is for future payments of claims made or yet to be made for incidents which occurred before 31st March 2015.
+At 31st March 2016 the Council held an Insurance provision of £7.324m.
+This is for future payments of claims made or yet to be made for incidents which occurred before 31st March 2016.
 These include incidents where a legal liability arises and incidents of damage to Council property.
-Increases to the provision in 2014/15 reflect contributions from services.
-The costs of premium payments, settlement of claims and risk management are shown as decreases to the provision in 2014/15.
+Increases to the provision in 2015/16 reflect contributions from services.
+The costs of premium payments, settlement of claims and risk management are shown as decreases to the provision in 2015/16.
 The level of the Insurance provision is reviewed annually to ensure that sufficient sums are set aside to meet potential liabilities.

 The provision also includes amounts relating to the Council's former insurer, Municipal Mutual Insurance (MMI), which ceased underwriting in 1992.
-Increased levels of claims, mainly due to industrial diseases, have resulted in the ongoing deterioration of MMI solvency over recent years and has resulted in the appointment of an administrator.
-In 2013/14 a 15% levy was invoked.
+Increased levels of claims, mainly due to industrial diseases, have resulted in the ongoing deterioration of MMI solvency over recent years.
+Wigan Council contributes an agreed amount towards all MMI claims settled since 1994.